fktr00/Learn-for-project/README.md

-# Learn-for-project
+# My Portfolio repository

-This is a repository of student dates analytics, don't be very strict.
+This is a repository of student dates analytics.

+I load here, only completed project.
+If you want to correct the error, I will be glad and grateful.